depasca/GOTronome/README.md

 # GOTronome
-Lightweight metronome app in jetpack compose
+Lightweight metronome app in jetpack compose with Oboe for real-time audio